jonkykong/SideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)

-## Shameless Plugs
 ### If you like SideMenu, give it a ★ at the top right of this page.

 My name is Jon Kent and I'm a freelance iOS designer, developer, and mobile strategist.
 I love coffee and play the drums. [**Hire me**](mailto:contact@jonkent.me?subject=Let's build something amazing.) to help you make cool stuff.
-I also have a [website](http://jonkent.me).
+I also have a [website](http://jonkent.me). *Note: If you're having a problem with SideMenu, please open an [issue](https://github.com/jonkykong/SideMenu/issues/new) and do not email me.*

 ## Overview